|Nutrition Facts (per serving)|

-Reduce the heat to low and continue cooking, frequently stirring, for about 20 to 30 minutes, or until apples are tender and the mixture is quite thick.
-Stir in the vanilla.
+Reduce heat to low and continue cooking, frequently stirring, for about 20 to 30 minutes, or until apples are tender and mixture is quite thick.
+Stir in vanilla.

-Use the filling in a pie, in hand-held pies, cobbler, apple crisp, or turnovers.
-Enjoy.
+Use filling in a pie, in hand-held pies, cobbler, apple crisp, or turnovers.

 - To freeze the filling, cool it completely.
 Measure the cooled filling into freezer containers leaving about 1/2-inch of headspace, or pack it into heavy-duty freezer bags.
 Seal and label with the volume, name, and date.
 Store it in the freezer for up to 12 months.